 Executable is self‑contained – easier to move between systems

-Depends on the presence of the correct version of the shared library on the target system
+Depends on the correct version of the shared library being present on the target system

 Typical file extensions